Blog

 The room was quiet and peaceful – ideal for a good night’s sleep.
 The bed was soft and comfortable, and we woke up feeling truly rested.
 Though we didn’t need air conditioning or heating due to the mild winter temperatures, the room maintained a perfect balance of comfort.

-Inside the room, a small pantry corner with an electric kettle made it easy to brew a quick cup of tea or coffee.
+Inside, a small pantry corner with an electric kettle made it easy to brew a quick cup of tea or coffee.
 There was also a cozy reading nook, complete with a lamp and a coffee table, perfect for relaxing while soaking in the view.

 One small hiccup was that chairs had some stains on them.
 A simple fix with chair covers could easily address this.
 The bathroom, on the other hand, was pristine, stocked with fluffy towels and premium toiletries.